wpeventmanager/wp-event-manager/readme.txt

 = [3.1.40] 05-12-2023 =

-Fixed: A Layout Option Is Added To The Elementor "Event Listing" Widget.
-Fixed: The Event_summary Shortcode Is Now Working Properly.
+Fixed: The Event summary Shortcode Is Now Working Properly.
 Fixed: The Order By Name Attribute Is Now Working Properly.
 Fixed: The Problem Of Adding An Organizer Is Now Resolved.
-Fixed: Venue And Organizer Data Are No Longer Available After Deleting The Plugin.
-Fixed: Code Is Added For Sorting Events On The Organizer Detail Page.
-Fixed: Rss Feed Functionality Document Is Added To The Event Listing Section.
-Fixed: Event Listing Shortcode Attributes Are Added To The Documentation.

 = [3.1.39] 24-10-2023 =

 Fixed : The Availability Issue Of The Field Editor Option Is Resolved.
-Fixed : Events Will Take Time To Load.
-Fixed : Warning Error Message Is Fixed On The Admin Side.
 Fixed : Hook Would Be Used To Validate Additional Fields.
 Fixed : Event Banner Missing On Single Event Page.
-Fixed : Events Won’t Load If Using Hebrew Characters In Event Type Or Category.
-Added : Add Country Code For The Event Organizer.
-Added : Add Country Code For The Offline Event.

 = [3.1.38] 20-08-2023 =

 Fixed : Apostrophes Issue With Custom Field Names Is Fixed.
 Fixed : WP Editor Field Is Now Showing Default Placeholder.
-Fixed : Registration Email, Url Field With Updated Value Can Now Be Displayed On The Backend Side.
+Fixed : Registration Email, Url Field With Updated Value Can Now Be Displayed.

 = [3.1.37.1] 14-08-2023 =